salvadorgarciamunoz/kipet/documentation/getting_started.rst

 .. figure:: figures/variance.png

 The VarianceEstimator class will construct the three problems and solve them with a nonlinear solver until the convergence criteria is satisfy.
 By Default kipet checks for the infinite norm of the residulas of Z between two iterations.
-If the infinity norm is less than the tolerance (default 5e-5) then variances are estimated by solving the following overdetermined system
+If the infinity norm is less than the tolerance (default 5e-5) then variances are estimated by solving the following overdetermined system.

 .. figure:: figures/overdetermined.png

+The solution of each subproblem in Weifengs procedure is log in the file iterations.log.
 Examples on how to use the optimization classes and there corresponding options can be found in the examples section of this document.

 Additional examples are included in the examples folder.